andrewbonas/web-services/src/pages/contact.md

     background: gray
     title: Contact
     content: >
       Do you have any questions?
-Or would you like to schedule a consulation?
+Or would you like to schedule a consultation?
       Send us a message and we will get back to you shortly.
     form_id: contactForm
     form_fields: